AzizFezz/Server_MultiClients_Java/README.md

 - Net Salary Calculation

 The server is designed to handle multiple clients simultaneously through the use of the `ClientHandler` class implementing the `Runnable` interface.
 Clients can connect to the server, choose a financial service from the provided menu, and receive the corresponding calculations.

-Feel free to customize and expand upon the server's functionality based on your project requirements.